 - Softness: The material used in making these pieces is very important to consider because softer materials allow for more comfort and protection against sensitive skin.
 It's best if the material is made out of 100 percent cotton instead of fabric blends since these mixes can cause skin irritation and/or rashes that can be harmful to your baby.

 - Versatility: Parents should look into burp towels with versatile designs like those that can be used as a nursing cover, blanket, or clothes depending on the outfits they're wearing.
 Try taking a look at the different types of fabrics used in creating these pieces because certain materials work better during hot or cold seasons which will affect the number of clothes you need to keep handy for your little one.

 - Size: Look for pieces that are designed specifically for infants such as flat squares about 4 inches by 6 inches which are usually good enough for newborn to adult babies.
 You may want to look into other sizes that others recommend once your child becomes more mature.

 - Cleaning ease: It's best to choose pieces with simple designs that are easy to wash.
 Try checking out the lace or lace-like materials that can be easily cleaned with running water and set aside until they're completely dry before use in case you want your baby to wear it right away after washing it.

 The number of burp cloths that you need for your child will depend on the number of days that you are willing to dedicate to laundry.
 You can buy as many pieces as you think your baby will use over a given time but remember that some cloths may look new after one wash while others take more time before they can be reused due to soil build-up, especially if it's made out of organic materials.

-When looking for the best burping cloth available in stores, do not hesitate to check out different brands and designs until you find something that works well with your little one's needs.
+When looking for the best burping cloth available in stores, do not hesitate to check out different brands and designs until you find something that works well with your little one's need.
 Remember, most parents only pay attention to these pieces when their child starts spitting up or leaking milk from their mouth since this usually happens right after feedings.